 - EBG has counseled one of Montana’s largest comprehensive hospitals, serving the health care needs of more than 400,000 people in a four-state area, focused on being a technology leader in the health care industry.
 EBG advised on transactional matters and prepared a number of agreements between the health system and the participating telehealth sites.

-EBG has extensive experience working with telehealth, peer-to-peer, and similar virtual care businesses to develop business models and arrangements that navigate various federal and state laws and regulations to achieve the business’ goal.
-We also regularly advise on data privacy and security and other legal issues arising in the context of a technology-based and virtual health care model.
+EBG has extensive experience working with telehealth and telemedicine, peer-to-peer, and similar virtual care businesses to develop business models and arrangements that navigate various federal and state laws and regulations to achieve organizational goals.
+We also regularly advise clients on data privacy and security and other legal issues arising in the context of a technology-based and virtual health care model.

-In keeping with the firm's commitment to telehealth, Epstein Becker Green has developed TechHealth Perspectives—a popular blog dedicated to telehealth legal and regulatory issues, which has addressed such issues as telehealth reimbursement, privacy and security, FDA-related issues, corporate-related issues, and other issues affecting telehealth.
+In keeping with the firm's commitment to telehealth, EBG has developed TechHealth Perspectives—a popular blog dedicated to legal and regulatory issues relating to telehealth and telemedicine, which has addressed such issues as telehealth reimbursement, privacy and security, FDA-related issues, corporate-related issues, and other issues affecting telehealth.

 The practice has also published the 50-State Survey of Telemental/Telebehavioral Health (2016), a groundbreaking, comprehensive survey on the laws, regulations, and regulatory policies impacting telemental health in all 50 states and the District of Columbia.

-One of the firm's lawyers is also a member of the Legal Resource Team for the Center for Telehealth and eHealth Law ("CTeL") and was the former Regulatory Counsel for CTeL.
-He also co-authored “Navigating the Telehealth Landscape: Legal and Regulatory Issues,” published by Bloomberg BNA’s Portfolio Series.
-EBG lawyers write and speak frequently regarding issues related to telehealth.
+EBG attorneys have co-authored “Navigating the Telehealth Landscape: Legal and Regulatory Issues,” published by Bloomberg BNA’s Portfolio Series.
+EBG attorneys also write and speak frequently regarding issues related to telehealth and telemedicine.

-For more information on Epstein Becker Green and its telehealth-related services, please contact one of our Telehealth lawyers.
+For more information on Epstein Becker Green and its telehealth and telemedicine-related services, please contact one of our Telehealth & Telemedicine lawyers.